Review: Fortnite on Android brings authentic battle royale to (most of) the rest of us

 It’s so easy to die and hard to control

 If you have a game controller that you can attach to your phone, that’s probably the way to play Fortnite on Android.
 Otherwise, you’ll find that it’s hard to control.
-You can hold down the screen with your left forefinger to move.
+You can hold down the screen with your left finger to move.
 You use this finger to move forward or sideways.
 And you use your right finger to look up or down or sideways.
 But you find you quickly run out of fingers if you’re trying to target someone and shoot and move at the same time.
 Meanwhile, someone who has the drop on you can stop, pause, and shoot you.
-As with the game on other platforms, you’ll find that someone can shoot you quickly and you’ll never know what hit you.
+As with the game on other platforms, you’ll find that someone can shoot you quickly, and you’ll never know what hit you.

 Conclusion